fasrc/User_Codes/GPU_Computing/Dist_GPU_Computing/MPI_and_CUDA/README.md

 ## Build Instructions

-You can load the required software modules
+You need load the required software modules

 ```bash
 module load gcc/12.2.0-fasrc01
 module load openmpi/5.0.5-fasrc02
 ```
-and compile the program using the included `Makefile`:
+and compile the program using the included `Makefile`.
+To compile the code in the terminal you should execute:

 ```bash
 make
 ```

-Alternatively, manually compile with:
+Alternatively, manually compile with the following command:

 ```bash
 nvcc -Xcompiler -fopenmp mpi_cuda.cu -o mpi_cuda.x -I${MPI_INCLUDE} -L${MPI_LIB} -lmpi -lgomp